Zaragoza, Nueva Ecija: Economy

-Status of economic performance boost rapidly due to commercialization and services.More investors and businesses opened that provide their constituent an opportunity to generate jobs.Zaragoza also center for financing and banking purposes; basic needed not only for their community but also to their neighboring towns of Licab, Aliaga and Quezon in Nueva Ecija and La Paz in Tarlac province.
+Status of economic performance boost rapidly due to commercialization and services.
+More investors and businesses opened that provide their constituent an opportunity to generate jobs.
+Zaragoza is also the center for financing and banking purposes; basic needed not only for their community, but also to their neighboring towns of Licab, Aliaga and Quezon in Nueva Ecija and La Paz in Tarlac province.